flant/glaball/README.md

 Generate the autocompletion script for the zsh shell.

-If shell completion is not already enabled in your environment you will need to enable it.
-You can execute the following once:
+You will need to enable shell completion if is not yet enabled in your environment.
+To do this, run the following command:

 $ echo "autoload -U compinit; compinit" >> ~/.zshrc